Herbert de Souza: Contribution over HIV/AIDS issue

 Betinho's contribution in the fight against the HIV/AIDS is considered to be immense.
 In an article, the general former-coordinator of the Abia, Jane Galvão, remembers some of the actions of the sociologist in this front: the creation of the Abia, a multidiscipline and multi-sectoral reply to HIV/AIDS; the pressure against the commerce of blood and its derivatives; and the fight for access to medicines.

 According to some who appreciate his role, the eyes of Betinho were as "lighthouses that guided and illuminated ways to be trod".
 In a 1994 article, for example, Betinho anticipated one of the main trends of the HIV/AIDS epidemic in Brazil: its pauperisation.

-Awards and recognition

-On November 12, 2014 the Brazilian Congress voted to honor Betinho by changing the name of the bridge linking Rio de Janeiro and Niterói from Costa e Silva to Betinho.